pjnalls/ng-material-examples/src/app/README.md

 <div align="center">

-For these working examples, I'm using the Angular `./src/app` folder as the central place where I'm storing all of them.
+For these working examples, I'm using the Angular `./src/app` folder as the central place to store all of them.

 </div>
 <br>